camybish/CV/README.md

 - As a member of the Peacocks team, my job ranged from working on the tills to managing allmanner of customer queries and purchases.
 Actively processing apparel to be unpacked, tagged and presented on the shop floor.

+**Fox in a Box, Dalston E8** (May 19 to Aug' 19) _Games Master_

+- Before I worked at Pier Pressure, I worked here and as well has running games and assisting players, I also had a hand in designing the experience of the games.
+In particular their Zodiac Killer escape room.
+The company had more of a scary side to it than Pier Pressure especially with this room, so my role involved tweaking the user experience for the room as it premiered in the UK.
+This involved upping the fear factor for players in a way that would give them an experience true to the room but keeping them engaged with the material of the room

 **Lee McCormack Design** (Aug' 18 to Jun' 19)
 _Intern_